COUNTRY PROFILE

 Market Opportunities

-• Increasingly the purchasing power of consumers in rural areas translates into more discretionary spending on non-traditional agricultural products.
+• Other growing purchasing power areas: Increasing the purchasing power of consumers in rural areas leads to more discretionary spending on non-traditional agricultural products

-• Restaurants are increasingly offering more niche premium products to appeal to consumers with higher incomes.
+• Restaurants are increasingly offering more niche and premium products to appeal to consumers with higher incomes

 Key Issues

-• Imports of some U.S. food products are currently subject to restrictive trade barriers, including high import tariffs, rigid food import procedures, and burdensome documentation requirements.
+• Imports of some U.S. food products are subject to trade barriers, including high import tariffs, rigid food import procedures, and burdensome documentation requirements

-• Strong government protection of domestically produced products, such as poultry and pork, greatly complicates market access for imported products.
+• Strong government protection of domestically produced products, such as poultry and pork, greatly complicate market access for imported products

 Retail Sector